GidTay/GidTay/README.md

 ## **About Me**
 ![Profile views](https://komarev.com/ghpvc/?username=gidtay&color=blue)

-I love to be part of the growth story of businesses, with a particular focus on startups, SMEs, venture capital, and impact-driven initiatives.
+I love to be part of the growth story of businesses, with a particular focus on tech, startups, SMEs, and venture capital.
 I have experience in various roles across the startup ecosystem (in a scale-up, VCs, accelerators/ incubators, government, and academia).

 My academic background in economics, data science, and quantitative research, combined with hands-on experience in the startup ecosystem, allows me to bring a data-driven and strategic approach to the challenges businesses face at every stage of growth.